Global Youth Village, a project of Legacy International

 Working at Legacy is a unique opportunity for “practical idealists” to gain experience and share knowledge in new ways.
 The low staff/youth ratio lends itself to personalized instruction and mentoring in a caring atmosphere.
-The year-round staff is composed of people with diverse talents, some of whom have worked in the field of cross-cultural relations for more than 30 years.
-Visit our website for more details on other projects.
-Many seasonal staff are also professionals or graduate students, with 2-10 years’ experience in their fields, and typically range in age from 21-45.
+The year-round staff is composed of people with diverse talents, some of whom have worked in the field of intercultural relations for more than 30 years.
+(Visit Legacy's website for details on other projects.)
+Many seasonal staff are professionals or graduate students, with 2-10 years’ experience in their fields, and typically range in age from 21-45.
 The expertise of the year-round staff, combined with carefully selected summer staff, creates a dynamic, cooperative learning community representing various abilities, experiences, and viewpoints.

-Positions are open for teachers / trainers (conflict resolution/prejudice reduction, ESL & US culture, arts and human rights, environmental education), administrative staff (event or trip planning, activities design, and coordination), counselors/program specialists with skills in arts & crafts, pool life guarding, rock climbing, social media & video, sports and recreation; health care staff; plus experienced and entry level food service staff.
+Positions are open for teachers / trainers (conflict resolution/peace building, ESOL & US culture, environmental education), administrative staff (camp management, event planning, activities design), counselors with skills in arts & crafts, pool life guarding, rock climbing, social media & video, sports and recreation; health care staff; plus experienced and entry level food service staff.
 Dates:

 Positions available fall into several categories (details are posted on the GYV web site):

 In addition to serving as a counselor, cabin counseling staff carry other programmatic duties: lifeguarding, rock climbing instruction, arts and crafts instruction, and much more.

 Our Ideal Candidate